 One of the first steps in your saddle search should be a proper tracing of your horse's back.
 An accurate wither tracing creates a template of your horse's back that you can use when looking for saddles.
 This will serve as your road map when trying out saddles and will help narrow your search to saddles that are likely candidates to fit your horse.

 If you are shopping with us from out of state, its extremely helpful to send us tracings so that we can get a good idea if a saddle will fit before shipping it out.

-To take a wither tracing you will need a flexible wither curve, a pen, and a large, sturdy piece of paper (we recommend a manilla folder).
+To take a wither tracing you will need a flexible wither curve (a wire coat hanger also works well!), a pen, and a large, sturdy piece of paper (we recommend a manilla folder).

 You will need to take measurements at 3 different points along the horse's back.
 Line "A" is 2-3 inches behind the shoulder blade, Line "B" is at the horse's last thoracic vertebra, and Line "C" is along the spine from A to B.

 First, ensure that your horse is standing square, and that their head is in a natural, forward position.
 It is often useful to have a helper to keep your horse standing squarely with a neutral head and neck throughout your tracing process.

 Fold your tracing curve in half, then lay it 2"-3" behind the horse's scapula (shoulder blade) so that it is sitting perpendicular to the ground